William Herbert, 3rd Earl of Pembroke: Herbert and Shakespeare's sonnets

 Herbert has been seen by some as the "Fair Youth" in William Shakespeare's sonnets, whom the poet urges to marry.
-Some years Shakespeare's junior, he was a patron of the playwright and his initials match with the dedication of the Sonnets to one "Mr. W.H.", "the only begetter of these ensuing sonnets".
+Some years Shakespeare's junior, he was a patron of the playwright, and his initials match with the dedication of the Sonnets to one "Mr. W.H.", "the only begetter of these ensuing sonnets".
 The identification was first proposed by James Boaden in an 1837 tract, On the Sonnets of Shakespeare.
 E. K. Chambers, who had previously considered Henry Wriothesley, 3rd Earl of Southampton to be the Fair Youth, changed his mind when he encountered the evidence in letters that Herbert had been urged to wed Elizabeth Carey.
 Katherine Duncan-Jones, in her Arden Shakespeare edition of the Sonnets, argues that Herbert is the likelier candidate.
-No evidence suggests that Herbert ever met William Shakespeare of Stratford, beyond the initials "W.H." in the Sonnets dedication.
 The First Folio of Shakespeare's plays, published many years after Shakespeare's death, was dedicated to the "incomparable pair of brethren" William Herbert and his brother Philip Herbert.